kingwillyo/Maze-Solving-Robot/README.md

 Adjust delays and thresholds for optimal performance.

-Future Improvements

-Implement advanced maze-solving algorithms like flood-fill or A*.

-Add more sensors (e.g., IR sensors) for enhanced obstacle detection.

-Integrate wireless monitoring and control using Bluetooth or Wi-Fi.

-Optimize motor control using PID (Proportional-Integral-Derivative) algorithms.

 Acknowledgments

 This project was inspired by fundamental robotics concepts and microcontroller programming.
 Special thanks to the open-source Arduino and Proteus communities for their tools and resources.